 In the verse above the word on, which denotes a fixed position in place or time or state, is actually referring to the word as.

-Yahshua is the One true God, and yet His glorious name has been removed from the Holy Scriptures.
-Another name for that same God is Yahweh, and this name is not found anywhere in scripture either.
+Yahshua is God, and yet His glorious name has been removed from the Holy Scriptures.
+Another name for the One true God is Yahweh, and this name is not found anywhere in scripture either.
 This represents a criminal act better known as a conspiracy against Christ, who is the image of the invisible God and the Creator of all things (Col 1:15-19).

 Christ in the Old Testament is the Savior of the world

 The trinity series, are essential study guides that also reveal the identity of Christ in the Old Testament, just click here.